You can define JavaScript functions in many ways.

 During a simple invocation the value of this

-equals to the global object (or undefined
+equals the global object (or undefined

 if the function runs in strict mode):

-function myFunction() {console.log(this);}// Simple invocationmyFunction(); // logs global object (window)
+function myFunction() { console.log(this);}// Simple invocationmyFunction(); // logs global object (window)

 During a method invocation the value of this